ciscoheat/haxelow/README.md

 # HaxeLow

 A Haxe port of [lowdb](https://github.com/typicode/lowdb) which is a flat JSON file database.
+It is tested to work when targeting javascript, but may work elsewhere too.

 ## How to use